Joe Flacco: 2010

-In defeating the Kansas City Chiefs (30–7) in the Wild Card Round of the 2010–11 NFL playoffs, Flacco completed 25 of 34 passes for 265 yards, two touchdowns, and no interceptions, for a post-season-high passer rating of 115.4.
+In defeating the Chiefs (30–7) in the Wild Card Round of the 2010–11 NFL playoffs, Flacco completed 25 of 34 passes for 265 yards, two touchdowns, and no interceptions, for a post-season-high passer rating of 115.4.
 With the win, Flacco became the first quarterback in NFL history to start and win a playoff game in each of his first three seasons, and tied Len Dawson, Roger Staubach, Jake Delhomme, and Mark Sanchez for most career post-season road wins by a quarterback.

 In the Divisional Round, Flacco and the Ravens would once again head to Pittsburgh to play their arch-rival Steelers.
 The difference this time would be the season was on the line.
 The Ravens got out to an early 21–7 lead after a 12-yard rush by running back Ray Rice, a fumble recovery run back for a touchdown by defensive end Cory Redding, and a four-yard touchdown pass from Flacco to tight end Todd Heap.
-But in the third quarter, which the Ravens had been dominant in all of the regular season, Baltimore fell apart.
+But in the third quarter, in which the Ravens had been dominant all through the regular season, Baltimore fell apart.
 The Ravens turned the ball over three times in their own territory with an uncharacteristic fumble by Rice, an interception by Flacco, and a fumbled snap by center Matt Birk (Flacco was credited with the lost fumble), and with those the Steelers took a 31–24 lead.
 But even after all of the Ravens miscues and errors, the Ravens still had a shot to tie it at the end when Flacco threw a dart to T.J.
 Houshmandzadeh on 4th and 18, but it was dropped.
 Flacco finished the game 16-of-30 for 125 yards, one touchdown, and one interception.
 He was ranked 90th by his fellow players on the NFL Top 100 Players of 2011.